Elizabeth Taylor

 Elizabeth Taylor's first role ('There's One Born Every Minute')

-Just a year later, young Miss Taylor landed two leading roles—Priscilla in "Lassie Come Home" and Helen Burns in the adaptation of Charlotte Brontë's famous novel "Jane Eyre."
-Elizabeth performed excellently, earning a good salary and deserved praise from directors and producers.
-For her ability to play any scene in one take, she was nicknamed One-Shot Liz.
+Just a year later, young Miss Taylor scored two leading roles—Priscilla in "Lassie Come Home" and Helen Burns in the adaptation of Charlotte Brontë's classic "Jane Eyre."
+Elizabeth delivered excellent performances, earning solid pay and well-deserved praise from directors and producers.
+Her ability to nail any scene in one take earned her the nickname One-Shot Liz.

 A shot from the movie 'Lassie Come Home'